Skulllady/Skulllady/README.md

 ### Hi there!
 ### I am Lisa aka Skulllady 💀

-- 🔭 I’m currently working on lemon_verbena, a personal finance app
+- 🔭 I’m currently working on Serenity, a personal finance app

 Languages and Tools:
 <p>